liferay/liferay-docs/userGuide/en/chapters/03-web-content-management.markdown

 Enabling comments creates a discussion forum attached to your content which users can use to discuss your content.
 Enabling ratings on comments gives your users the ability to rate the comments.
 You may decide you want one, some, or none of these features, which is why they're all implemented as simple check boxes to be enabled or disabled at need.

 If you click the *Supported Clients* tab, you'll see that you can choose the type of client to which you want to expose content.
-This lets you target the large screens of users' computers for expansive graphics and lots of special effects, as well as target the small screens of mobile devices with pertinent information and a lightweight page.
+This lets you target the large screens of users' computers for expansive graphics and lots of special effects, or target the small screens of mobile devices with pertinent information and a lightweight page.
 For now, leave both checked and click the *Save* button.
 You can now close the configuration window.

-##### Publishing New Content

 To publish new content, select the *page and green plus icon* on the lower left of the portlet.
 This launches the same full-featured editor you've already seen in the control panel, which lets you add and edit content in place as you are working on your page.

 This is another example of the flexibility that Liferay Portal offers.
 At times, you may want to add content directly into the Web Content Display portlet of the page you're managing, especially if you are in the process of building the page.
 At other times, you may want to use the control panel to create content, because at that moment you're more concerned with the creation of the content and not where the content will later be displayed.
 Liferay WCM supports both processes.

+Editing content that's already been published is just as easy as creating new content is.
+You'll use the same exact tools.

 ##### Editing Content

-Once the content is displayed - whether you've selected content or created it in the Web Content Display portlet - you can edit the content directly from the Web Content Display portlet or from the control panel.
+Once the content is displayed--whether you've selected content or created it in the Web Content Display portlet--you can edit the content directly from the Web Content Display portlet or from the control panel.
 To edit it from the Web Content Display portlet, select the *pencil* icon to the lower left of the portlet.
-This will launch the WYSIWYG editor and from there you can make any necessary changes.
+This launches the WYSIWYG editor and from there you can make any necessary changes.

 ![Figure 4.12: Edit, Select, and Add Icons of Web Content Display Portlet](../../images/web-content-display-icons.png)

-When you publish your content this way, it will become immediately available on the site (unless, of course, you have a workflow enabled, which we'll see below).
-It's nice to be able to edit the content where it is when you need to, as well as edit it in the control panel.
+When you publish your content this way, it becomes available immediately (unless, of course, you have a workflow enabled, which we'll see below).
+This happens whether you edit it in place or in the control panel.

-Note: if you want to view your page the way your users will see it (i.e., without all those portlet controls and icons), go up to the dockbar and select *Toggle Edit Controls*.
+Note: if you want to view your page the way your users will see it (i.e., without all those portlet controls and icons), go up to the Dockbar and select *Toggle Edit Controls*.
 This makes all those extra controls you see as a portal administrator disappear.
 If you need to use those controls again, just select *Toggle Edit Controls* again.

+That's pretty much all there is to simple content creation.
+Whole sites have been created this way.
+But if you want to take advantage of the full power of Liferay's WCM, you'll want to use structures and templates.
+Next, we'll see how they work and how you can use them to make your site more dynamic.

 ### Advanced Content Creation

-You will find that as your web site grows, managing it becomes more challenging.
+If you've ever launched a web site, you know that as it grows, you can experience growing pains.
+This is the case especially if you've given lots of people access to the site to make whatever changes they need to make.
 Without preset limitations, users can display content in any order and in any manner they desire (think huge, flashing letters in a font nobody can read).
-Also, without a scheduling feature, manually removing or replacing old content becomes cumbersome.
-Furthermore, without a workflow for approving content, some content might get published that should not have been, or content could get published that contains errors or omissions.
+Content can get stale, especially if those responsible for it don't maintain it like they should.
+And sometimes, content is published that should never have seen the light of day.

-Thankfully, with Liferay Portal's Advanced Content Creation features, managing a complex and rapidly evolving web site is easy.
-You can use *Structures* to define which fields are available to users when they create content and use *Templates* to define how to display that content.
-Additionally, you can configure Liferay's built-in *Workflow* system to set up a review and publishing process and then take advantage of the *Scheduling* feature to determine when content is displayed and when it's removed.
+Thankfully, Liferay WCM helps you handle all of those situations.
+You can use *Structures* to define which fields are available to users when they create content.
+These are coupled with *Templates* that define how to display that content.
+Content won't get stale, because you can take advantage of the *Scheduling* feature to determine when content is displayed and when it's removed.
+Additionally, you can configure Liferay's built-in *Workflow* system to set up a review and publishing process so that only what you want winds up on the live site.
 Liferay Portal gives you the management tools you need to run everything from a simple, one-page web site to an enormous, content-rich site.

+All of this starts with structures.

-#### Structures
+#### Using structures

 Structures are the foundation for web content.
 They determine which fields are available to users as they create a new item for display.
 Structures not only improve manageability for you the administrator, but also make it much easier for the users to quickly add content.